sandstorm-io/sandstorm/docs/administering/wildcard.md

 same as `localhost`.
 This allows you to run Sandstorm for development without needing to own a domain name or configure wildcard DNS for a subdomain.

+Note that sometimes DNS in routers and firewalls such as dnsmasq in DD-WRT can block the local.sandstorm.io name resolution to `127.0.0.1`.
+In that case, for the machine developing Sandstorm please switch your DNS from using your router or firewall as a DNS server to using a public DNS service like Google's DNS (`8.8.8.8`, `8.8.4.4`) or OpenDNS (`208.67.222.222`, `208.67.220.220`), or adjust your DNS server to permit the `127.0.0.1` mapping.

 Within the `sandcats.io` DNS service, each domain is also a wildcard domain.
 This allows a self-hosted Sandstorm domain to operate correctly.